The New Covenant

 Because Paul believed that Jesus superseded the Torah, Tanakh and Talmud, many Christians believe their "salvation" comes merely by having faith and professing that "Jesus is Lord and Savior."
 And they get that idea from Paul, who wrote in Ephesians 2:8-9 that: "By grace you have been saved through faith ... not a result of works."

 That is simply not true.
-As Jesus said, you know true Christians by their good works, and faith without good works is dead.
+As Jesus and James said, you know true Christians by their good works, and faith without good works is dead.

 The problem is that some Christians do not understand that "grace" comes not by merely saying words or reading words or believing words that were spoken or written by men.
 True Grace comes only by surprise from God, when you least expect it.